 Like everyone else, I have a manic lifestyle.
 I juggle two jobs, a large group of friends and an equally large family.
 It makes it difficult to fit it all in.
-In some ways it makes it very difficult to maintain good relationships with everyone I care about most.
+In some ways it makes it very difficult to maintain good relationships with everyone I care most about.

-We decided to theme each event to give us all something new to do, some fun to look forward to and a little bit of excitement to each event.
-To help inspire you and hopefully encourage you to start a new tradition too, we share our Fun Night Friday suggestions.
+We decided to theme each event to give us all something new to do, some fun to look forward to, and a little bit of excitement to each event.
+To help inspire you, and hopefully encourage you to start a new tradition too, we share our Fun Night Friday suggestions.
 We’ve put together some in-person and virtual ideas so that whatever happens over the next few months you can still meet up and have some fun and have something to look forward to.

 Movie under the stars